jeremyricketts/newbieonruby/_posts/2012-11-13-installing-ruby-and-rails-on-mountain-lion.md

 Without going into a ton of painful detail, it seemed Apple had recently pushed an update to XCode command line tools that was giving RVM [trouble](http://stackoverflow.com/questions/11664835/mountain-lion-rvm-install-1-8-7-x11-error) (stackoverflow link).
 No matter what I tried, I just couldn't get it going.

-I knew I didn't wan to deal with this every time Apple updates XCode.
-After all, that was the whole reason for installing RVM in the first place.
+I don't want to deal with this every time Apple updates XCode.
+After all, that's the whole reason for installing RVM.

 <img src="/img/content/xcode-update.png">

 ### rbenv

 A friend of mine said that he had better luck with [rbenv](https://github.com/sstephenson/rbenv).
 So, I gave it a try.
-I already had [homebrew](http://mxcl.github.com/homebrew/) installed so I liked the fact that it was as easy as:
+I already had [homebrew](http://mxcl.github.com/homebrew/) installed so installing rbenv was as easy as:

 <pre>
 <code data-language="bash">